 [character(1)]

-Options "similar" and "dissimilar" are based on clustering via kmeans and hence are only available for numeric x.
+Options "similar" and "dissimilar" are based on clustering via kmeans and require numeric clustering data without NA, NaN, or infinite values.

 centers